MrEnggStrange/embedded-C/README.md

 ---

-✅ Day 4: Traffic Light Control System Simulation (FSM-Based)
+### ✅ Day 4: Traffic Light Control System Simulation (FSM-Based)

 – HAL Programming
-Objective: Simulate a basic Traffic Light Control System using a Finite State Machine (FSM) and STM32 HAL APIs on the STM32F407 microcontroller.
+**Objective:**: Simulate a basic Traffic Light Control System using a Finite State Machine (FSM) and STM32 HAL APIs on the STM32F407 microcontroller.

 🚦 System Overview:
 This project simulates a simple 3-light traffic signal using LEDs: